Back to Documentation

 • Review:Plans open in Monaco editor where reviewers can examine every proposed change with full syntax highlighting and professional editing tools.

-• Edit:Stakeholders can directly modify steps, adjust approaches, add constraints, or remove risky operations using VS Code editing features.
+• Edit:You can directly modify steps, adjust approaches, add constraints, or remove risky operations using VS Code editing features.

 File-by-File Granularity

 Implementation plans use a highly granular structure that breaks down development tasks on a file-by-file basis, with exact file paths corresponding to the project's repository structure.
-This granularity is fundamental to preventing regressions and enabling confident adoption of AI coding agents in corporate environments.
+This granularity makes scope explicit before any code is touched.

 Each step in a plan explicitly declares which files will be: